What we do

 Chris brings more than 25 years’ governance and executive experience with a strong background in insurance, banking and investment management.

-He was previously Chief Executive of FMG (Farmers Mutual Group) from 2008 – 2021, has been the President of the Insurance Council of New Zealand (ICNZ) and served on the Board of the Insurance & Financial Services Ombudsman (IFSO) Scheme.
+He was previously Chief Executive of FMG (Farmers Mutual Group) from 2008 to 2021, has been the President of the Insurance Council of New Zealand (ICNZ) and served on the Board of the Insurance and Financial Services Ombudsman (IFSO) Scheme.
 Chris has expertise in corporate strategy, customer service, financial and risk management, and leading cultural change.
-Chris was appointed to the EQC Board in April 2022.
+Chris was appointed to the Toka Tū Ake EQC Board in April 2022 and as Chair from 1 July 2022.
+He is also Chair of Rabobank NZ, on several Boards in the Southern Cross health group and a trustee of the Mental Health Foundation.

 Term ends: 31 March 2025

-Erica was appointed to the EQC Board on 1 July 2018 and is the Chair of the People and Culture sub-committee.
-She brings a strong focus on building EQC’s broader resilience as well as preparing for our role during a disaster recovery.
-Erica is the co-founder of Resilient Organisations, a social enterprise undertaking both public-good research and consulting to help organisations and communities to improve their resilience.
-Erica has a background in research, having been a Principal Investigator with QuakeCoRE and leading several major research programmes in the fields of disaster management, economic and business recovery, and the efficacy of insurance.
-For several years she was a member of the Resilience Expert Advisory Group, providing advice to the Australian Government on critical infrastructure resilience issues.
-Erica has PhD in risk management.
+Erica brings a strong focus on building broader resilience for Toka Tū Ake EQC, as well as preparing for our role during a disaster recovery.
+She is the co-founder of Resilient Organisations, a social enterprise undertaking both public-good research and consulting to help organisations and communities to improve their resilience.
+Erica has a PhD in risk management and has experience leading several major research programmes in the fields of disaster management, economic and business recovery, and the efficacy of insurance.
+In addition to her role with Toka Tū Ake, Erica is also a director for Resilient Organisations, BRANZ, and is Chair of RRANZ.
+Erica joined the Toka Tū Ake EQC Board in 2018 and is the Chair of the People and Culture sub-committee.

 Terms ends: 30 June 2024